jyates/jyates.github.com/_drafts/OUTLINE.md

 ## Fleet Management

+When you have a large fleet of devices to manage and analyse, it becomes important to understand how much of the fleet you are really getting for any given day.
+Depending on circadian herding or firmware configurations, you could see 90% of the fleet daily or 30% of the fleet daily.
+And if that percent drops off suddenly, you will want to know that too.

+< long tail 90% or long tail 35% >

+This is where the use of a 'metadata' stream is very powerful.
+Its built off the same raw stream that we used for the standard parsing to canonical, but just tracks some basic things about the events without doing a full parse of each message.

  - Meta consumer to a database/datawarehouse
    - quick answers about the global state of devices, message statistics, etc, coverage
  - separate meta from parsing